Quarterly cost: £150

 Ignoring shift R restriction

 Some divisions limit the number of shift-Rs a driver is allowed to take during a race.
-In such cases, should a driver exceed the number of allowed shift-Rs, they are retired at the point of offence (i.e. their finish time in the results will be amended to the time they exceeded their shift-R limit).
+If a driver exceeds the number of allowed shift-Rs they will be disqualified.

 Failing to take Stop & Go after Shift-R

-In general, every time a driver has to make a shift-R as a result of their own actions or as a result of mechanical failure then they must perform a Stop and Go in the pit lane.
-The specific rules are covered in detail in the Sporting Regulations.
-However, the moderator will invariably apply a time penalty each time a driver fails to make a Stop and Go after a shift-R. Examples where the time penalty may be rescinded are detailed here.
+In general, every time a driver has to make a shift-R as a result of their own actions or as a result of mechanical failure then they must perform a Stop and Go (S&G).
+This is to be performed in the pits, not on the open track.
+The guidance on how to perform a Stop & Go are here.
+The moderator will invariably apply a time penalty (normally 30 seconds) each time a driver fails to make a S&G after a shift-R. Examples where the time penalty may be rescinded are detailed here.

 If a driver makes more than one shift-R on a single lap a separate Stop and Go would have to be taken for each shift-R. Obviously each Stop and Go would have to be taken on different laps.

 If a driver makes a shift-R on the last lap then, depending on the layout of the pit lane and position of the finish line, it may be possible for a driver to take the Stop and Go at the end of the last lap and cross the finish line in the pit lane.
-If this is not possible or the driver elects not to do it then the moderator will apply a time penalty.
-If the cause of the last lap shift-R warrants a longer penalty for a missed Stop and Go, the moderator may waive this in favour of the shorter time penalty on the basis that the driver did not have sufficient opportunity to perform the Stop and Go.
+If this is not possible or the driver elects not to do it then the moderator may apply a reduced time penalty (normally 15 seconds) on the basis that the driver did not have sufficient opportunity to perform the Stop and Go.

 Ignoring Blue Flags